MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-openid-connect.md

     For more information, see [Users in Azure Active Directory](/azure/active-directory/fundamentals/add-users-azure-active-directory) in the Azure help.

-2. Assign Azure user principle name to the Business Central user. t or using the [!INCLUDE[adminshell](../developer/includes/adminshell.md)].
+2. Assign the Azure user principle name to the Business Central user.
+You can use the web client or [!INCLUDE[adminshell](../developer/includes/adminshell.md)].

   # [Business Central Web client](#tab/admintool)